pivotal/docs-tap/tas-migration/spring-cloud-gateway.hbs.md

 ### <a id="create-gateway-mapping"></a> Create an SCG mapping

-In TAS, SCG tile services use the Service Broker API and service-binding approach for apps to set up container-network routing of requests to a service instance.
+In TAS, the SCG tile services use the Service Broker API and service-binding approach for apps to set up container-network routing of requests to a service instance.

 Spring Cloud Gateway for Kubernetes provides a `SpringCloudGatewayMapping` resource definition to